-The Best VPNs for MLB.tv – our detailed list
+The best VPN for MLB.tv – our detailed list

 We’ve tested out loads of VPNs to see if they can successfully avoid blackouts on MLB.tv to put together a list of our five favorites.
 Read on for advice on how to choose the right VPN for you.

-1. NordVPN – best overall VPN for watching MLB.tv on the market
+1. NordVPN – best VPN for watching MLB.tv

-Even better, NordVPN uses NordLynx – its own modified version of WireGuard – to deliver incredibly fast and reliable speeds that average at around 248.7 Mbps.
+Even better, NordVPN uses NordLynx – its own modified version of WireGuard – to deliver incredibly fast and reliable speeds that average at 90% of the original speed retention.

-Additionally, NordVPN boasts more than 5500 servers in 59 countries.
+Additionally, NordVPN boasts more than 5,900 servers in 60 countries.
 So you’ll have a large list of locations to choose from.
 Which is especially useful when it comes to streaming.
-Hence why, NordVPN is great at bypassing geo-restrictions on MLB.tv, as well as all the other main streaming platforms, including Amazon Prime Video, YouTube, and BBC iPlayer.
+Hence why, NordVPN is great at bypassing MLB tv restrictions, as well as all the other main streaming platforms, including Amazon Prime Video, YouTube, and BBC iPlayer.